wanderview/node-netbios-session/README.md

 Please be aware of the following limitations:

-* Currently the code does not support session redirection.
+* Currently the code does not support session retargeting.
 This can be used to instruct a client to close its current connection and try again at a different address.
 Currently redirection responses are ignored.
 * The API should be considered unstable as it may change in future versions.